Co-Parenting | Read Time 8 Minutes.

 Co-parenting has a variety of definitions.
 Generally, co-parenting is when two people who were once together, but are no longer, continue to raise a child when the relationship ends.

-Because there are so many different ways of co-parenting, the laws that surround the process are highly detailed and complex.
-Factors such as such as marital status and conception method will dictate the process.
-This article intends to explain the co-parenting process and answers some popular questions that potential co-parents may have.
+Because there are so many different co-parenting methods, the laws surrounding the process are detailed and highly complex.
+Furthermore, factors such as marital status and conception method will dictate the process.
+This article explains the co-parenting process and answers some popular questions that potential co-parents may have.

 If you have any questions regarding the co-parenting process, you can contact our team on 020 3795 9020, and we will put you in touch with an experienced family solicitor.